 IT Band Foam Rolling

 Use a one foot foam roller.
 From just below the hip, roll to just above the knee and then return back down.
 Roll through the outer part of the hip which, targeting the IT band.
 Do 5 repetitions in a smooth and controlled movement.
 It might be a little sensitive going through this exercise because of the tension in that muscle.
 You may experience some discomfort, but do not look for screaming pain.
 I find this exercise the most important one when it comes to hip pain and squatting.

 Gluteus Maximus Foam Rolling

-Start off by foam rolling just above the sit bones and rolling up towards the top of the pelvis and then coming back to the sit bones.
-Oftentimes, this exercise is not as sensitive as the IT band foam rolling exercise.
-This is completely normal but you’ll often be surprise on the sensitivity you will feel in this exercise because there is hidden tension in the gluteus maximus muscle.
+Start off by foam rolling just above the sit bones, rolling up towards the top of the pelvis and then coming back to the sit bones.
+Often, this exercise will not cause as much sensitivity as the IT band foam rolling exercise.
+This is completely normal.
+You’ll be surprised how sensitive you will feel in this exercise because there is hidden tension in the gluteus maximus muscle.
 Go with 5 repetitions, down and up, 5 times each way so a total of 10.

 #3 – Hamstring Foam Rolling

 From the sit bone, roll down to just above the knee then come back down.
 When it comes to foam rolling, we are ideally trying to avoid the joint.
 We just want to go above or below the joint and focus in on that muscle.
 I find this exercise causes less sensitivity than the gluteus maximus and the IT band foam rolling exercises.
 But oftentimes there is tension in the hamstring which leads to hip pain, especially when you are squatting.

 Place half of your body on the foam roller.
 Roll up from above the hip to just below the hip, and roll through.
 Do 5 repetitions down and up, going through the muscle.
 You’ll probably feel some sensitivity in the quadriceps.
 Often, there is tension built up in the quadriceps which has an effect on hip pain when squatting.